stefancocora/kops-tools/README.md

-# src
+# kops-tools repo
-- src is in the repo `containerfiles/dockerfiles/kops-tools`
+- tools for working with kops